freedomfury/documents/projects/solutions/lxd-cloud-init.md

 *In most scenarios, you should set your deployment key to read-only access.*

 1. Generate a cloud-config snippet and store it as the user data value in the LXD profile.
+Remember that the user profiles in LXD are `yaml` based and cloud-config settings.
+The user-data section of the profile is a multiline literal string that begins with the cloud-init comment(s) stanza.
    ```
    cat <<EOF > profile-ci.yml
    > config: